To find out more, including how to control cookies, see here:

-Renewable energy now cost advantageous, especially when accounting for the cost of pollution, ill health
+Renewable power costs are advantageous.
+Especially when accounting for the cost of pollution, ill health

-Abu Dhabi, U.A.E., 17 January 2015 – The cost of generating power from renewable energy sources has reached parity or dropped below the cost of fossil fuels for many technologies in many parts of the world, the International Renewable Energy Agency (IRENA) revealed in a new report today.
+Abu Dhabi, U.A.E., 17 January 2015 – The renewable power costs have reached parity or dropped below the cost of fossil fuels.
+That’s for many technologies in many parts of the world.
+Said the International Renewable Energy Agency (IRENA) revealed in a new report today.

 The landmark report, Renewable Power Generation Costs in 2014, concludes that biomass, hydropower, geothermal and onshore wind are all competitive with or cheaper than coal, oil and gas-fired power stations, even without financial support and despite falling oil prices.
 Solar photovoltaic (PV) is leading the cost decline, with solar PV module costs falling 75 per cent since the end of 2009 and the cost of electricity from utility-scale solar PV falling 50 per cent since 2010.

 In many countries, including Europe, onshore wind power is one of the most competitive sources of new electricity capacity available.
-Individual wind projects are consistently delivering electricity for USD 0.05 per kilowatt-hour (kWh) without financial support, compared to a range of USD 0.045 to 0.14/kWh for fossil-fuel power plants.
+Individual wind projects are consistently delivering electricity for USD 0.05 per kilowatt-hour (kWh).
+That’s even without financial support, compared to a range of USD 0.045 to 0.14/kWh for fossil-fuel power plants.

 The average cost of wind energy ranges from USD 0.06/kWh in China and Asia to USD 0.09/kWh in Africa.
 North America also has competitive wind projects, with an average cost of USD 0.07/kWh.